Estates & Powers of attorney

 What is included in a POLST?

 A POLST creates instructions for medical providers.
-It also keeps any decision-makers, such as your power of attorney, informed.
+It also keeps any decision-makers, such as the patient’s power of attorney, informed.
 POLST allows patients to determine, prior to the time when the decisions need to be made:

 - Whether CPR would be attempted,